matthewwangg/matthewwangg/README.md

 ## This Month's Focus 📌

-- 🔭 Learning Go through developing Paper Trail and working on my portfolio website with Next.js.
+- 🔭 Learning Go and WebSockets through developing Paper Trail.
 - 📘 Reading Intro to Algorithms 4th edition to improve my understanding of Computer Science.
 - 🤔 Working with Terraform and AWS for my senior Capstone project with Let's Technologies
 - 🏫 Applying to graduate schools to continue and elevate my education to the next level.